 Tips on adding and decorating with an area rug:

 - Get the right sized rug.
 Too often I go into a home, and the homeowner loves a rug they got that is 5’x7’, and they are trying to use it in a room that is 16’x18’.
 You want to use a rug that creates a conversation area.
 In a living room, for example, the front legs of the large pieces of furniture (couch, big chairs) should all be on the carpet.
+Click here for tips on what size rug to choose for your space.

 - Layering rugs is a fantastic way to add flair to a room.
 If you have plain colored wall-to-wall carpet, or perhaps it’s old, and you are unable to replace it, consider a beautiful area rug over the top!